getify/foi-lang/formalization-work/Foi-Specification.md

 # Foi Semantic Specification

 **Version:** draft (design phase)
-**Status:** §0 + §1 + §2 first draft
+**Status:** In Progress

-This document is the mid-level semantic specification for the Foi language.
-It sits between `Foi-Guide.md` (user-facing tutorial) and the grammar files -- `Lexical-Grammar.md` (token-level grammar) and `Syntactic-Grammar.md` (production-level grammar).
-Its job is to describe **how Foi programs behave** at the level of an abstract machine: evaluation order, scope rules, frame contents, lookup semantics, and the operational meaning of each construct.
+This document is the specification for the Foi language.
+It backs `Foi-Guide.md` (user-facing tutorial) and incorporates the grammar files -- `Lexical-Grammar.md` (token-level grammar) and `Syntactic-Grammar.md` (production-level grammar).
+Here is described **how Foi programs behave** at the level of an abstract machine: evaluation order, scope rules, frame contents, lookup semantics, and the operational meaning of each construct.

-It is not a formal operational semantics in the academic sense.
-There are no judgment trees, no Greek-letter inference rules.
-The register is the WebAssembly specification or R7RS -- algorithmically described execution, expressed as steps a reader can mentally perform.

-It is also not a complete specification of Foi today.
-The language is still in design.
-Where a region is unsettled, this document marks the territory as *open*, captures what has been provisionally decided, and identifies the questions that gate further commitment.
-The document is meant to grow incrementally as design lands.

 ---